ahmedius2/Zenom/README.md

 * HapticWand and Q8Driver include kernel and user space drivers for some devices.
 * Written in C++.
 * The first version ( with Xenomai ) authors are Cuneyt Ay and Husnu Karakucuk.

+## Target

+Zenom can communicate with external hardware via serial port.
+Currently a data aqusition board that also developed in GTU can be used with Zenom.